 Better to be a grafter, than a grifter! -J Allday

 Anyone who’s being honest would have to admit, that watching someone else succeed is a motivational tool; if you aren't encouraged by someone else's success, maybe you’re not meant to be playing a part of the competitive world to begin with.
-To show apathy, malice or a bitterness is a weakness, in my view, and that mind-set will hurt you more than any competitor.
-But you see that attitude everywhere, and it’s particularly bad amongst the working-class.
-Those people – my people – should be less demanding on those in power; self-sufficiency and reliance is something that’d place us all in a more commendable position.
-Failing this, we continue to turn on each other and look for solutions to problems in the wrong places.
+To show apathy, malice or a bitterness is a weakness, and in my view, that mind-set will hurt you more than any competitor.
+But unfortunately, you see that attitude everywhere, and it’s particularly bad amongst the working-class.
+Those people, my people, should be less demanding on those in power; self-sufficiency and reliance is something that’d place us all in a more commendable position.
+Failing this, we will continue to turn on each other and look for solutions to problems in the wrong places.
 Drinking poison in the hope that someone else gets sick … that’s just moronic.

 Yet I think it's fair to understand that if you’re a lazy so-and-so, you're not going to be compensated by those who are already successful, and why should you be?
 We're a competitive species, and competition can be a healthy part of the process.
 Look at the sports we love, like boxing or football.
 How many times have you seen an unfancied team or fighter giving an effort which leaves you wondering where it came from?
 You often see competitors give a better performance against the opposing person(s) if that person or team is better than them.
 It’s a part of our nature.
 The competitive spirit; it teaches you to operate at any speed, and where some see arrogance, I see confidence.